PreciousFood/ASCII-PyGraphics/README.md

 # ASCIIGraphics

-This is a python program I wrote that can display stuff in the terminal.
-This is also my first github thing.
+This is a python library for easy graphics in the terminal.

-Curreantly it only works in windows.
+See the `example.py` file of GitHub for an example with lots of comments

 # How To Use